-- a) Compliance with Public Contracts Regulations 2015 and other relevant legislation and guidance. - b) Promote best practice procurement within the Council - c) Cost control of the organisation is improved - d) Minimise risk associated with poorly-conducted procurement activity - e) Procurement activity provides the foundations for good contract management throughout the organisation - f) The Council is committed to sustainable development and integrating social value into its procurement practices, where and when possible. - g) Open up procurement opportunities for local suppliers
+- a) Compliance with the Procurement Act 2023 and associated national local regulations, and other relevant legislation and guidance. - b) Promote best practice procurement within the Council - c) Cost control of the organisation is improved - d) Minimise risk associated with poorly-conducted procurement activity - e) Procurement activity provides the foundations for good contract management throughout the organisation - f) The Council is committed to sustainable development and integrating social value into its procurement practices, where and when possible. - g) Open up procurement opportunities for local suppliers